jedinborough/amazon-search/README.md

 This tool screenscrapes an Amazon search and returns a hash of the product results.
 Configuration of Amazon's API is not needed.

 The functionality is centered around mechanize pagination for the screen scraping of nokogiri elements.
-XML and CSS selectors are currently being used.
+XPath and CSS selectors are currently being used.
 In the event that Amazon updates their site, the selectors will need to be updated.

 ## DATA COLLECTED
 * title